kakwa/puppet-samba/README.md

 }
 ```

-If this class is undeclared, the default behavior is to use native distribution packages.
+If this class is undeclared, the default behavior is to use native distribution packages. (see [Limitations](#limitations) for CentOS/RedHat)

-As of march 2015, CentOS/RedHat doesn't support Samba 4 AD DC due to choice in kerberos implementations.
-Use the Sernet Packages.

 If the Sernet packages are used, please configure Sernet/Custom repositories containing these packages.